ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

 You can deploy SAP certified profiles on IBM POWER9 or later servers by using a single custom OS boot image.
-You can use the UI, CLI, API, and Terraform interfaces to deploy SAP certified profiles.
+You can use the GUI, CLI, API, and Terraform to deploy SAP certified profiles.